Death of Colin Scott: Background

 Scott had recently graduated from Pacific University in Oregon and was traveling to Yellowstone National Park with his sister.
 He was a top student in his program.
 He had worked at Jackson Bottom Wetlands Preserve in Oregon.
 He had planned to enter a doctoral program at Portland State University.

 After parking near the Norris Geyser Basin, the pair entered the prohibited area and walked 225 feet away from the prescribed boardwalk route.
 Yellowstone National Park regulations prohibit leaving designated paths in geothermal areas due to the extreme temperatures and acidity of the hot springs.
-Park officials stated that hot springs are a leading natural cause of injury or death in Yellowstone, with at least 22 recorded fatalities since 1890 at the time.
+Park officials stated that hot springs are a leading natural cause of injury or death in Yellowstone, with at least 22 recorded fatalities between 1890 and 2016.

 Accident

 According to park reports, Sable Scott filmed their journey as they walked several hundred feet off the boardwalk.
 When they reached a thermal pool, Colin Scott knelt down to check the water temperature but slipped and fell in.
 The water in the Norris Geyser Basin can reach temperatures of over 93 °C (199 °F).
 His sister attempted to help but was unable to rescue him.
 Due to a lack of mobile phone service in the area, she had to travel to a nearby ranger station to seek assistance.